Back to Home

 }

 If this occurs within a concurrent queue with multiple tasks, GCD might create additional threads to continue processing tasks.
 Downloading a large file can take a significant amount of time, during which the thread executing this code is blocked, waiting for the download to complete.
 In a GCD-based system, if other tasks are enqueued on the same concurrent queue, GCD might create new threads to handle those tasks, potentially leading to thread explosion.
+To understand more about Excessive Context Switching & Thread Explosion, take a look at this incredible WWDC explanation at 11:03.

-• Swift Concurrency: Swift Concurrency replaces blocked threads with lightweight continuations.
-These continuations track the resumption points of suspended tasks, enabling threads to efficiently switch between work items without the overhead of full thread context switches.
+• Swift Concurrency: Swift Concurrency replaces blocked threads with lightweight continuations These continuations track the resumption points of suspended tasks, enabling threads to efficiently switch between work items without the overhead of full thread context switches.

 • Example: